neozenith/very_demure/README.md

 - get OpenAI to generate a guided mindfulness transcript
 - get AWS Polly to use the text-to-speech to synthesize the audio.

-## TODO

 - Add slower cadence and pauses.
-Investigate [SSML](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html)?
+Leverage [SSML](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html)

 # Quickstart